Death Saved My Life: Plot

 Jade and Ed are a married couple who, to their friends and family, seem to have it all.
 Jade works at a marketing firm, while Ed works as a heart surgeon.
 However, in private, Ed is emotionally and physically abusive towards Jade.
 Ed tears up a dress that Jade bought to wear to accept an award at her job, and hits, chokes, and throws her across their bedroom while accusing her of cheating on him with her coworker, Liam.
-Ed demands that Jade quit her job if she cannot work from home, but Jade instead packs her belongings the following day and sneaks out of the house with Kayla to move in with Leigh.
+Ed demands that Jade quit her job if she cannot work from home, but Jade instead packs her belongings the following day and sneaks out of the house with Kayla - their daughter - to move in with Leigh, Jade’s sister.

 Ed assaults Jade after seeing divorce papers in her car.
 After Jade leaves work one day, a man in a trench coat walks up to her and aims a pistol at her, but walks away after almost being noticed by Liam.
 At Leigh's house, Jade reveals to Leigh that Ed has been abusing her and that she thinks Ed is trying to have her killed, but that she cannot report it to the police because Ed would paint her as crazy and would have Shawn to protect him.
 When Leigh and Kayla leave the house to go the park the next day, a hitman arrives to kill Jade.
 Ed, having ordered the hit on Jade, arrives at Leigh's house, only to find Jade missing and the kitchen trashed and covered in bloodstains.
 Meanwhile, Jade rents a room at a motel.
 A flashback shows that, before the hitman arrived, Jade cut open her own hands and flung herself around the kitchen to make it look like there was a struggle, and that the hitman showed up after Jade had already left.